 Q: Instead of using captions, my book has numbered linked text (like endnotes) to a Credits section at the end of the book.
 Should I cut and paste the credits and use them for captions?
 Should I keep the Credits section or remove it?
-UPDATE: Some pictures do have captions, some just the numbered credit link, others have both.
+UPDATE: Some pictures do have https://wiki.libraries.coop/ - BC Libraries Coop wiki